danicat/pacgo/step07/README.md

     }
 }
 ```

+Make sure you replace all calls to `simpleansi.MoveCursor` with calls to the new `moveCursor` function (except for the ones inside the new function).

 Scaling the `col` value by 2 times will ensure we position every character in the right place.
 It will also have the side effect of making the maze look bigger.